 Westmont's Theatre Studies track is designed for students who wish to complete a single major, and have aspirations for graduate school and/or future professional work in the field.
 Students can tailor their interests, gifts, and vocational aspirations relative to performance, design, or literature and history, or pursue a wide-ranging study of the discipline.

 Required Lower-Division Core Courses: 16 units

-TA 001 Great Literature of the Stage (4)
+''' TA 001 Great Literature of the Stage (4)

-One of the following: (4)

 TA 010 Acting I (4)

-TA 051 Acting the Song (4)

-One of the following: (4)

-TA 035 Costume Design for the Theatre (4)

 TA 036 Design for Theatre (4)

-TA 038 Lighting Design (4)

-TA 037 Scenic Technology (4)
+TA 037 Scenic Technology (4) '''

 Upper-Division Breadth Requirements: 22 units